awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-hrnn-coldstart.md

 # HRNN\-Coldstart recipe \(legacy\)<a name="native-recipe-hrnn-coldstart"></a>

 **Note**
+Legacy HRNN recipes are no longer available\.
+This documentation is for reference purposes\.
  We recommend using the aws\-user\-personalizaton \(User\-Personalization\) recipe over the legacy HRNN recipes\.
 User\-Personalization improves upon and unifies the functionality offered by the HRNN recipes\.
 For more information, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

 Use the HRNN\-Coldstart recipe to predict the items that a user will interact with when you frequently add new items and interactions and want to get recommendations for those items immediately\.
 The HRNN\-Coldstart recipe is similar to the [HRNN\-Metadata](native-recipe-hrnn-metadata.md) recipe, but it allows you to get recommendations for new items\.